jedisct1/windowshopper/README.markdown

 It is.
 But a naive bayesian network is compact, and easy to persist and update.
-The way the network is currently stored in memory makes it easy to use key/value store instead.
+The way the network is currently stored in memory makes it easy to use a key/value store instead.
 If you are actually planning to use that code, drop me a line and I'll add persistence.